foundry-rs/book/src/forge/invariant-testing.md

 Target contracts can be set up using the following three methods:
 1. Contracts that are deployed in the `setUp` function are automatically added to the set of target contracts.
-2. Contracts that are added to the the `targetContracts` array are added to the set of target contracts.
-(TODO: check if this is possible during invariant campaigns yet)
+2. Contracts that are added to the the `targetContracts` array are added to the set of target contracts and used instead of the contract deployed in the `setUp`.
 3. Contracts that are deployed in the `setUp` can be **removed** from the target contracts if they are added to the `excludeContracts` array.

 ## Target Contract Patterns